sttp/Specification/Output/README.md

 }
 OperationalModes;
 ```
-- The `encodings` field defines a set of string encodings supported by the publisher, this is a bit flag that indicates each of the supported string encodings.
+- The `encodings` field defines a set of string encodings <sup>[[6](#user-content-ref6)]</sup> supported by the publisher, this is a bit flag that indicates each of the supported string encodings.
 - The `udpPort` field meaning depends on the usage context:
   - When sent with the publisher command payload, field is used to indicate publisher support of UDP.
 A value of zero indicates that UDP broadcasts are not supported and any non-zero value indicates that UDP broadcasts are supported.
   - When sent with the subscriber response payload, field is used to indicate the desired subscriber UDP port for data channel functionality.
-A value of zero will indicate that a UDP connection should not be established for subscriber data channel functionality.
+A value of zero indicates that a UDP connection should not be established for subscriber data channel functionality.
 - The `statefulCompressionAlgorithms` field defines the [`NamedVersions`](Definitions.md#namedversions-structure) representing the algorithms to use for stateful compression operations.
 - The `statelessCompressionAlgorithms` field defines the [`NamedVersions`](Definitions.md#namedversions-structure) representing the algorithms to use for stateless compression operations.

-When the second `NegotiateSession` command is received from the publisher, the subscriber will send either a `Succeeded` or `Failed` response for the `NegotiateSession` command indicating its ability to support a subset of the specified operational modes.
+When the second `NegotiateSession` command is received from the publisher, the subscriber shall send either a `Succeeded` or `Failed` response for the `NegotiateSession` command indicating its ability to support a subset of the specified operational modes.

-If the subscriber can support a subset of the operational modes allowed by the publisher, the `Succeeded` response payload will be an instance of the `OperationalModes` structure with the specific values for the `encodings`, `udpPort`, `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields.
-The `encodings` field should specify a single flag designating the string encoding to use and both the `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields should define a `count` of `1` and a single element array that indicates the [compression algorithm](Compression.md#compression) to be used where a named value of `NONE` with a version of `0.0` indicates that no compression should be used.
+If the subscriber can support a subset of the operational modes allowed by the publisher, the `Succeeded` response payload shall be an instance of the `OperationalModes` structure with the specific values for the `encodings`, `udpPort`, `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields.
+The `encodings` field should specify a single flag designating the string encoding to use and both the `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields should define a `count` of `1` and a single element array that indicates the [compression algorithm](#compression) to be used where a named value of `NONE` with a version of `0.0` indicates that no compression should be used.

-If the subscriber cannot support a subset of the operational modes allowed by the publisher, the `Failed` response payload will be an instance of the `OperationalModes` structure filled out with the supported operational modes.
+If the subscriber cannot support a subset of the operational modes allowed by the publisher, the `Failed` response payload shall be an instance of the `OperationalModes` structure filled out with the supported operational modes.
 In case of failure, both the publisher and subscriber should terminate the connection since no protocol version could be agreed upon.

-When a `Succeeded` response for the second `NegotiateSession` command is received from the subscriber, the publisher will validate the subscriber selected operational modes.
-If the publisher does not agree with the operational modes selected by the subscriber, the publisher will send a `Failed` response for the `NegotiateSession` command with an empty payload and terminate the connection since no operational modes could be agreed upon.
-If the publisher accepts the subscriber selected operational modes, then the publisher will send a `Succeeded` response for the `NegotiateSession` command with an empty payload and the publisher will consider the session negotiations to be completed successfully.
+When a `Succeeded` response for the second `NegotiateSession` command is received from the subscriber, the publisher should validate the subscriber selected operational modes.
+If the publisher does not agree with the operational modes selected by the subscriber, the publisher shall send a `Failed` response for the `NegotiateSession` command with an empty payload and terminate the connection since no operational modes could be agreed upon.
+If the publisher accepts the subscriber selected operational modes, then the publisher shall send a `Succeeded` response for the `NegotiateSession` command with an empty payload and the publisher will consider the session negotiations to be completed successfully.

-After sending a `Succeeded` response to the second `NegotiateSession` command, the subscriber will be waiting for either a `Succeeded` or `Failed` response from the publisher; if the subscriber does not receive a response in a timely fashion (time interval controlled by configuration), the subscriber will disconnect.
+After sending a `Succeeded` response to the second `NegotiateSession` command, the subscriber shall be waiting for either a `Succeeded` or `Failed` response from the publisher; if the subscriber does not receive a response in a timely fashion (time interval controlled by configuration), the subscriber should disconnect.

 If the subscriber receives a `Succeeded` response for the `NegotiateSession` command from the publisher, the subscriber will consider the session negotiations to be completed successfully.

-Once operational modes have been established for a session, the publisher and subscriber will exchange any string based payloads using the negotiated string encoding as specified by the subscriber.
+Once operational modes have been established for a session, the publisher and subscriber must exchange any string based payloads using the negotiated string encoding as specified by the subscriber.

 #### Metadata Refresh Command